icebob/moleculer-java-site/src/middlewares.md

 ## Example of Middleware-based pre-processing

-In Java-based Moleculer, it is easiest to configure Actions with Annotations.
+In Java-based Moleculer, it is easiest to configure `Actions` with annotations.
-The following code snippet creates an Annotation to assign Roles to Actions:
+The following code snippet creates an annotation to assign Roles to `Actions`:

 ```java
 @Retention(RetentionPolicy.RUNTIME)